 Luckily those concerns can be overcome, most fabric stores are happy to send samples of their fabrics so that you can feel the weight of the fabric, match the colours to your project and check the drape.
 Some offer a free sample service and others have a minimal charge to cover postage.
 You will normally find details of the same service in the FAQ section, customer service section or can contact the shop owner to check.

 Most online fabric store owners are happy to help and recommend suitable fabrics if you contact them with a query.
-I recently purchased some charm packs from Quilt Me Happy but couldn’t work out what fabric would best match it for binding the quilt, I contacted the owner Tracy and she was happy to advise me.
+I recently purchased some charm packs for a quilt but couldn’t work out what fabric would best match it for binding the quilt, I contacted the owner and she was happy to advise me.

 I spoke to 2 online fabric sellers Ann Haughton former owner of Suffolk Sewing School and Alice Synge from Backstitch to find out the pros and cons of buying fabric online:

 It’s open 24/7 – you can shop any time of day, any day of the week.

 Your purchases are covered by distance selling regulations.

 Convenience – you don’t have to leave the house to be able to choose from a huge range of fabrics and supplies.

 More variety plus you can easily shop around to make sure you get a great price.

 Without feeling the fabric you can’t tell how it will handle or drape, ask for a sample if you need to.

 Some sites only deal by e-mail so you can’t just call them to ask a quick question.